 - What if a CVB companion travel app could connect you to the websites of Broadway theaters directly, so you wouldn’t have to pay $75 of fees and charges for that ticket to Newsies?

-- What if your hotel casino companion travel app offered easy instructions for how to play table games?
+- What if your hotel casino companion travel app offered easy instructions for how to play table games at an online Casino singapore?
 Where do you think you’re gonna play em?

 We’re talking about special moments – moments when the value of the information can create a long-term bond with a customer.
 “I got more out of my NYC trip because of X hotel, therefore I will try and stay in X hotels in other places.
 Sure it may cost $20 more, but it’s worth it because last time I stayed with them I didn’t get run around for an hour by a cabbie in Singapore.”